Plagiarism Pattern: Double Trouble

 Definition

-A double trouble plagiarizer is a word-for-word plagiarist who takes text from another author, fails to use quotation marks to identify what has been taken, omits the full in-text citation, omits the locator, and is also a paraphrasing plagiarist who summarizes the author's words without proper acknowlegement.
+A double trouble plagiarizer is a word-for-word plagiarist who takes text from another author, fails to use quotation marks to identify what has been taken, omits the full in-text citation, omits the locator, and is also a paraphrasing plagiarist who summarizes the author's words without proper acknowledgment.

 Original Source Material: